 The Farmer/Panda update does appear to be one where a large number of websites were classified based upon the quality of content on the pages within those sites.
 The process described in the Tree Ensemble paper is one potential candidate for the change in rankings, resulting in a reranking of search results based upon answers to the kinds of questions above that could be used to determine the quality of pages.

-In Document Level Classifiers and Google Spam Identification last month, I provided an example of a patent that described how Google might classify web pages based upon a number of characteristics of those pages.
+In Document Level Classifiers and Google Spam Identification last month, I provided an example of a patent that described how Google might classify web pages based upon many characteristics of those pages.

-While the patent I focused upon in that post gave us some hints about how Google might determine the language used in a web page, the main idea behind my post was that Google might pose a number of questions about a page to determine and classify whether or not the page could be considered Web spam.
+While the patent I focused upon in that post gave us some hints about how Google might determine the language used in a web page, the main idea behind my post was that Google might pose some questions about a page to determine and classify whether or not the page could be considered Web spam.

-I mentioned a number of things that Google might look for in the Document Level Classifiers post, and there could be other factors involved as well, including the number and placement of advertising on found on pages, how much novel or duplicate content might be found on the pages, and more.
+I mentioned several things that Google might look for in the Document Level Classifiers post, and there could be other factors involved as well, including the number and placement of advertising on found on pages, how much novel or duplicate content might be found on the pages, and more.

 Is Biswanath Panda the “Panda” that Matt Cutts referred to in the Wired article?
 Did Google use an approach like the one described in the Tree Ensembles page?